• Skip to primary navigation

 reclaimed sofa table top for bench seat

-3. Cut reclaimed wood or new wood for bench seat.
+3. Cut reclaimed wood or new wood for the bench seat.

 making a headboard bench

-There was a small apron on the underneath side of the table top and we left it as is.
+There was a small apron on the underneath side of the tabletop, and we left it as is.
 The only cutting we did was to rip one long side down to the apron.
-Meaning we basically cut the decorative edge of the wood off of the long length of one side.
+This means we basically cut the decorative edge of the wood off of the long length of one side.

 how to make a vintage headboard and footboard into a wood bench